Byranlee/Zihao-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Zihao Li is a Ph.D. candidate of mining engineering at Virginia Tech.
-His research interests include multiscale modeling, in-lab experiment, and data analysis.
-He joins Dr. Cheng Chen's group, which develops the research about subsurface energy, water, and environmental systems.
+I am a Ph.D. candidate in mining engineering at Virginia Tech.
+My current research efforts focus primarily on petrophysical property analysis and the geostatistics-based applications of conventional and unconventional reservoirs using laboratory core analysis and numerical modeling.
+I have broad interests in petrophysics, enhanced oil/gas recovery, fluid flow in porous medium, and poroelasticity.
+I join Dr. Cheng Chen's group in 2017, which develops research about subsurface energy, water, and environmental systems.